.25 miles to the spring, .5 miles round trip

 Pros: Relaxing, healing, hot springs after long hikes.
 Historic buildings that spark the imagination as it plays out scenes that may have happened 100 years ago.

 Cons: Can get crowded during the holidays.
+There are no signs, zero, about J.O.
+Langford and his homestead.

 Tips: Bring a swimsuit and a towel.